Savjee/savjee.be/src/site/posts/2026-02-17-building-my-own-bookshelf.md

 ---
 layout: post
-title: "I Built a Bookshelf (and It Became Something Else)"
+title: "I Built a Bookshelf (and It Turned Into a Time Capsule)"
 tags: ["DIY", "Home Improvement"]
 thumbnail: /uploads/2026-02-building-bookshelf/thumb_timeline.jpg
 upload_directory: /uploads/2026-02-building-bookshelf/
 ---

-I build digital things all day.
-Code, systems, videos, content.
+I spend most of my time building things that live on screens.

-A while ago I wanted to build something that exists outside a screen.
+This time I wanted to build something I could actually touch.

-So I built a bookshelf.
+So I made a bookshelf for a weird little nook in my office.

-At least… that was the original plan.
+It started as a practical project.
+It ended up becoming something way more personal.
 <!--more-->

-## The problem
+## The problem: a space that nothing fits

-There’s an awkward nook in my office:
+The nook looked simple, but it wasn’t:

-- width: **150 cm**
+- **150 cm** wide
-- height: between **83 and 100 cm**
+- height between **83 and 100 cm**
-- depth available: about **30 cm**
+- only about **30 cm** depth available

-Regular furniture didn’t fit.
-Custom furniture was expensive.
+Anything off-the-shelf was either too deep, too tall, or both.
+Custom furniture would work, but the price didn’t make sense.

-So I went for option three: build it myself.
+So I did what every overconfident software guy does at least once: “I’ll build it myself.”

 ![](/uploads/2026-02-building-bookshelf/inspiration-video.jpg)
-*The YouTube video that gave me the push to start.*
+*The YouTube rabbit hole that started this whole thing.*

-## Planning it like a nerd
+## Planning a woodworking project like a software project

-I’m not a carpenter, but I do know how to plan.
+I’m not a trained carpenter, so I leaned on what I know: planning.

-I sketched the shelf in Figma to get proportions right and avoid dumb mistakes before buying wood.
+I mocked up the shelf in Figma first.
+Nothing fancy, just enough to check proportions and avoid obvious mistakes.

 ![](/uploads/2026-02-building-bookshelf/figma-sketch.jpg)
-*Quick Figma sketch to test the layout.*
+*Rough Figma sketch to validate dimensions before buying materials.*

-Then I estimated capacity:
+Then I did the classic nerd move: capacity math.

 - average book width: **2.5 cm**
 - usable shelf width: **144 cm**
-- about **57 books per shelf**
+- around **57 books per shelf**
-- around **171 books total** (on paper)
+- roughly **171 books total**

-And yes, I checked sag too.
+In theory, this shelf should have lasted a while.

+## “Will it sag?”

+That question lived in my head for days.

-I used [The Sagulator](https://woodbin.com/calcs/sagulator/) (best name ever) with conservative numbers:
+I used [The Sagulator](https://woodbin.com/calcs/sagulator/) (still one of the best tool names on the internet) with conservative assumptions:

 - unsupported span: **56 cm**
-- load: **~10 kg per shelf**
+- load per shelf: **~10 kg**
-- material thickness: **18 mm**
+- board thickness: **18 mm**

-Result: basically no meaningful sag.
+Outcome: negligible sag.
+Good enough for me.

 ![](/uploads/2026-02-building-bookshelf/sagulator-calculations.jpg)
-*Sanity check before committing to the build.*
+*Quick stress test before committing to the build.*

-## Materials and cost
+## Materials + cost

-I used two panels and cut everything from those.
+I built it from two large wooden panels and cut all parts from those.

 | Description | Cost |
 |-------------|------|